Jesus, Jesus what's it all about?

 Sweetheart, sweetheart, are you fast asleep?
 Good

-Cos that's the only time that I can really talk to you
+That's the only time that I can really speak to you

 A memory that is too painful